Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-We implement a Ramsey interferometer to probe a sub-micron effective magnetic gradient generated by the optical superlattice~\cite{Yang2017}.
+Spatial superposition states emerge during the coherent tunneling dynamics.
+At a quarter oscillation period, the generated state is a near-NOON state, whose ideal form is $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$.
+We construct a Ramsey interferometer and exploit the multiparticle entanglement to probe a sub-micron energy shift generated by the optical superlattice~\cite{Yang2017}.
 As shown in Fig.~\ref{Fig4}\rm{a}, tunneling is harnessed to generate entanglement and detect the accumulated phase, analogous to the $\pi/2$-pulse in the Ramsey interferometer protocol.
 The energy shift $\Delta$ between the left and right sites induces a single-atom phase accumulation over time $t_\text{R}$, described by $\theta = t_\text{R} \Delta/ \hbar$.
-This evolution drives the entangled state into the form $ \left[\ket{n,0} + e^{\mathrm{i}(n \theta + \pi/2)}\ket{0,n}\right]/\sqrt{2}$.
-The entangled state is visualized on the Bloch sphere, where a rotation of $2\pi/n$ restores the state, highlighting the enhanced phase sensitivity of $n$-atom entanglement.
+This evolution imprints an $n-$fold enhanced relative phase on the entangled state, which can be expressed as $\left[\ket{n,0} + e^{\mathrm{i}(n \theta + \pi/2)}\ket{0,n}\right]/\sqrt{2}$.
+The entangled state can be visualized on the Bloch sphere, where a rotation of $2\pi/n$ restores the state, highlighting the enhanced phase sensitivity of $n$-atom entanglement.

 Fig.~\ref{Fig4}$\rm{b}$ shows the detection results obtained using quantum superposition states.
 The single-particle oscillation frequency is measured to be $\Delta/h = 1.49(2)$~kHz, corresponding to the energy shift between adjacent wells.
-For clusters containing $n$ atoms, the oscillation frequency scales linearly with $n$, providing additional evidence for the formation of $n$-atom NOON states via tunneling.
-We utilize Fisher information $F$ to assess the measurement precision, as shown in Fig.~\ref{Fig4}\rm{c}, where the four-atom cluster exhibits the most significant enhancement.
-Here, the Fisher information and phase sensitivity exceed the standard quantum limit by 2.8(2) dB and 1.4(1) dB, respectively.
-Furthermore, multiple copies of the entangled state are employed to improve the measurement precision, achieving a phase sensitivity of 0.023(1), which reflects the relative energy, with 254 copies of the four-body NOON state (see Fig.~\ref{Fig4}\rm{d}).
+For clusters containing $n$ atoms, the oscillation frequency scales linearly with $n$, providing additional evidence for the formation of $n$-atom NOON states via tunneling. {Due to imperfections in state preparation, the achieved fidelity is reduced from the ideal case.} We utilize Fisher information $F$ to assess the measurement precision, as shown in Fig.~\ref{Fig4}\rm{c}, where the four-atom cluster exhibits the most significant enhancement.
+Here, the Fisher information and phase sensitivity exceed the standard quantum limit by 3.4(2) dB and 1.7(1) dB, respectively.
+Taking advantage of hundreds of entangled-state arrays generated in parallel during the tunneling process, we further enhance the sensitivity of spatially resolved measurements.
+By employing 254 copies of the four-body NOON state, we achieve a phase sensitivity of 0.023(1), corresponding to an energy shift of $h \times 1.4(1)$~Hz over a coherence time of 16(1)~ms, enabling precise detection of sub-micrometer spatial features (see Fig.~\ref{Fig4}\rm{d}).